 Ecological Classification – CanNorth geomatics specialists perform spectral analysis on satellite images to estimate habitat in study areas for environmental baseline studies.
 Habitat analyses have been completed for numerous clients including Rio Tinto Canada Uranium Corporation, Foran Mining Corporation, Hanson Lake Sands Corporation, Golden Band Resources Inc., and Potash Corporation of Saskatchewan.

-Environmental Management Support – Most projects require regulatory review and approval.
-We provide regulatory liaison services to ensure that project permissions are obtained in a timely manner, prepare technical proposals, oil and gas proposals, DFO applications for Authorization, permit applications, private land checklists, and much more.
+Environmental Management Support – CanNorth provides regulatory liaison services to ensure that project permissions are obtained in a timely manner.
+We prepare technical proposals, oil and gas proposals, DFO applications for Authorization, permit applications, private land checklists, and much more.
 We have obtained numerous permits and approvals for clients in the mining, oil and gas, transmission and distribution, municipal development, facility development, road works, and bridge works sectors.

 Habitat Compensation Planning – Habitat compensation planning can be used to mitigate or offset impacts to fisheries, wetlands, and upland habitats, when avoidance is not feasible.
 Detailed habitat and population information is used to calculate the quantity of compensatory measures such as habitat improvements or restoration.
-Wetland, upland, and fish habitat offset plans have been developed for Shore Gold Inc., Saskatchewan Ministry of Highways and Infrastructure, K+S Potash Canada, and Potash Corporation of Saskatchewan.
+Wetland, upland, and fish habitat offset plans have been developed for Shore Gold Inc., Saskatchewan Ministry of Highways and Infrastructure, K+S Potash Canada, and Nutrien Ltd.

-International Projects – CanNorth has been involved with environmental studies, research and development programs, local collaboration, and community liaison services in several countries including Panama, Argentina, Kyrgyzstan, United Arab Emirates, the Netherlands, Chile, France, and the USA.
+International Projects – CanNorth has been involved with environmental studies, research and development programs, local collaboration, and community liaison services in several countries including Colombia, Greenland, Kyrgyzstan, Panama, Portugal, and the USA.